| | THE SOROKIN MULTIDIMENSIONAL INVENTORY OF LOVE EXPERIENCE (SMILE)

 translated into brief statements to be affirmed by respondents (e.g., “God loves me,” “Feeling loved takes away all my fear”).
 Within each domain, an effort was

 made to draft at least one item to cover each of Sorokin’s five characteristics of love (i.e., intensity, extensity, duration, purity, and adequacy).
+For the six domains, each item consists of a brief statement, in the form of a self

 -rating, coded on a five-point Likert index (1 = “strongly disagree,” 2 = “disagree,” 3 = “undecided or no opinion,” 4 = “agree,” 5 = “strongly agree”).
 Through